 Valuable Financial Benefit for Teachers at High-Needs Schools

-To reward teachers for working in poverty impacted areas, the United States Department of Education offers the federal Teacher Loan Forgiveness Program (TLFP).
+To reward teachers for working in poverty impacted areas, the United States Department of Education (USED) offers the federal Teacher Loan Forgiveness/Cancellation Program (TLF/CP).
 Attracting and keeping talented teachers in low income schools is intended to promote equity for children who need and deserve the best education possible.

-Teachers who work full time for at least 5 consecutive years in schools or educational service agencies (ESAs) with a substantial number of low-income children may be eligible for student loan forgiveness or cancellation.
+Teachers who work full time for at least 5 consecutive years in low-income schools or Educational Service Agencies (ESAs) may be eligible for student loan forgiveness or cancellation.
 Eligibility requirements and the amount of benefit will depend on the loan type, the individual's job assignment, and other factors.

 The institution where a teacher works does not necessarily have to be a Title I school.
-Instead, it must be one where 30% or more of the students are eligible for free and reduced lunch.
-Such qualifying institutions are listed in a federal directory at: https://www.tcli.ed.gov/CBSWebApp/tcli/TCLIStateWelcome.jsp.
+Instead, it must be a school or ESA where over 30% of the students are eligible for free or reduced lunch.
+The qualifying institutions are listed in the federal Teacher Cancellation Low-Income (TCLI) directory at: www.tcli.ed.gov/CBSWebApp/tcli/TCLIStateWelcome.jsp.

-If you have questions about the directory or believe a qualifying institution is not listed, please contact the North Carolina Department of Public Instruction via the number or email at the top of this web page.
+If you have questions about the TCLI directory or believe a qualifying institution is not listed, please contact NCDPI via the number or email at the top of this web page.